 The course will help you:

 Thanks to the generosity of the CHAUVET Professional ReSet Fund, a limited number of partial and full scholarships are available to individuals not eligible for reimbursement from the Training Trust Fund, or any other organization such as your employer, venue, or educational institution.
+Full time students are not eligible.

 If you reside in Canada, training is available through the AFC at afchelps.ca/mhfa.

-Less than 24 hours in advance:
+Less than 3 days in advance

-The initial classes will be presented by Bryan Hunneycutt of HuneyBadger Entertainment Consulting.
 Bryan has over 30 years of experience in the live event production industry with a special focus on safety including a position as the Program Manager for Entertainment Safety for Disney Parks and Resorts Live Entertainment.
 He currently serves on the Steering Committee for the Behind the Scenes Mental Health and Suicide Prevention Initiative and as the Chair of the USITT Health and Safety Commission.